 7.5 BALANCE SHEET

 Booming Boutique will launch with $220,000 in equity capital and $50,000 in loans.
 Credit amounts and supplier terms for inventory will appear in our balance sheet as short-term liabilities.
-Jewelry consignments from vendors will not be documented in our balance sheet and will be expensed as these items are sold.
+We will not document jewelry consignments from vendors in our balance sheet and will expense these items as we sell them.
 Details are shown in our enclosed balance sheet.

-Our projections are based on the assumption that the economy, consumer spending habits and population growth in Pleatsville will continue for the foreseeable future.
+We base our projections on the assumption that the economy, consumer spending habits and population growth in Pleasantville will continue for the foreseeable future.

 We must also assume that our present and future suppliers will continue to sell inventory to us at prices that allow us to maintain our present margins.
 It is also important that we are able to hire reliable employees at reasonable wages.